 My #1 suggestion is to go for a stroll on Sainte-Catherine.
 Even when the weather is pretty hostile (February!) there are still at least some people walking around.
 There are cars (some parts are pedestrian-only some of the time now) but there are also lots of people on the sidewalk.
 There are tons of stores.
 The most commercial part is between St. Laurent and Peel.

-These days, many streets are “rues piétonnes” in the summer.
+These days, many streets are “rues piétonnes” (pedestrian streets) in the summer.
 Sounds like a great initiative, but I haven’t experienced most of them.
 I can speak first-hand to the area on Ste-Catherine in the Quartier des Spectacles and the Gay Village, starting from Place-des-Arts and going east on Ste-Catherine for a while.
+There is a page about pedestrian initiatives for Ville-Marie (downtown).
 I also saw Rue Wellington in Verdun, but not at great length.

 I should mention also mention the Boulevard St. Laurent here.
 There is a lot of nightlife on St. Laurent and, to a lesser extent, St. Denis.
 Historically I feel there were too many cruising cars and not enough people walking.